-Aromas Red Sands Aquifer supplies are considered to be the most vulnerable to on-site residential septic systems and potential leakage from sewer lines.
-Some of these wells are also vulnerable to contamination from nearby parks, a nearby golf course, irrigated crops, fertilizer/pesticide/herbicide applications, high density housing, transportation corridors, other supply wells, and/or chemicals used at the drinking water treatment plants.
+The Aromas Red Sands Aquifer water is considered to be the most vulnerable to onsite residential septic systems and potential leakage from sewer lines.
+Some of these wells are also vulnerable to contamination from nearby parks, a nearby golf course, irrigated crops, fertilizer/pesticide/ herbicide applications, high density housing, transportation corridors, other supply wells, and/or chemicals used at the drinking water treatment plants.